rafaelromao/qmk_firmware/users/rafaelromao/readme.md

 ### Enter, Esc, Tab, Delete
 - Tab is present on the left side of the navigation and mouse layers, allowing easy access to gui/alt+tab.
-- Combos allow easy access to ENTER, ESC, TAB and single hand operations (Swap hands or activate another layer).
+- Combos allow easy access to ENTER, ESC, TAB.
 - On the navigation and mouse layers, considering qwerty, you find Esc in the Q and Enter in the P.
 - Shift+Backspace sends Delete.